-In 1969, the Divorce Reform Act was introduced and this was followed by a speedy increase in divorces.
+In 1969, the Divorce Reform Act was introduced and this was followed by a speedy increase in the divorce statistics in Europe.
 During 2000, the divorce rate in this nation was 2.6 divorces per 1000 population.
-In 2002, the average duration of marriage for divorces in this country was 11 years.
-A majority of men relied on 2 years separation and consent while a plethora of women relied on the base of unreasonable demeanor.
-It was found that in the following conditions, couples were more likely to opt for divorce –
+In 2002, the average duration of marriage in this country was 11 years.
+A majority of men relied on 2 years of consent and separation, while a plethora of women relied on the base of unreasonable demeanor.
+It was found that in the following conditions, couples were more likely to opt for divorce:

-Divorce Statistics Europe – Other countries The divorce rate in the European Union, excluding United Kingdom, was 1.9 divorces per 1000 population in the year 2000.
-During the same year, the country with the highest divorce rate in Europe was Belgium with 2.9 divorces per 1000 population.
-The least divorce rate in this continent was 0.7 divorces per 1000 individuals and this existed in the Republic of Ireland and Italy.
-The overall divorce rate in the European Union was 2 divorces per 1000 persons.
-Why the divorce stats in Europe are low?
+Divorce Statistics in the other countries of the European Union The divorce rate in the rest of the countries of the European Union, excluding United Kingdom, was 1.9 divorces per 1000 population in the year 2000.
+During the same year, the country with the highest rate of divorces in Europe was Belgium with 2.9 divorces per 1000 population.
+The least rate of break ups or divorces in this continent was 0.7 divorces per 1000 individuals and this existed in Italy and the Republic of Ireland.
+The overall divorce rate in the European Union was 2 divorces per 1000 married persons.
+Why the divorce statistics in Europe are low?
 The Commission for European Family Law comprises of 22 countries.
-A majority of these nations –
+A majority of these nations:

-The above mentioned factors may have resulted in decrease of the divorce rate in Europe (relative to the United States).
-Additionally, a huge percentage of mainland Europe is Orthodox Christian or Catholic in their beliefs.
-These people are of the opinion the divorce is not a solution to a sequence of minor disagreements or a dissatisfied relation.
-Hence, such people look to divorce only as a final option.
-The cumulative effect of all the above factors is that the divorce rate in nations like Italy is historically lesser than the remaining countries in the continent.
-Other divorce stats From 1981 to 1990, the number of divorces in Europe increased by 140 percent and the separations increased by 120 percent.
+The above mentioned factors may have resulted in decrease of the divorce statistics in Europe (relative to the United States).
+Additionally, a huge percentage of mainland Europe is either Catholic Orthodox or Christian in their beliefs.
+These people are of the opinion that a break up or a divorce is not a solution to a sequence of a dissatisfied relationship between the couple or a set of minor disagreements.
+Therefore, such people look to divorce only as a final option when there is really no hope left for the couple.
+The cumulative effect of all the above factors is that the divorce rate in nations like Italy is historically lesser than the remaining countries in the European continent.
+Other divorce statistics in Europe From 1981 to 1990, the number of break ups or divorces in the European continent increased by 140 percent and the separations increased by 120 percent.
 In 1950, 500 men and 1600 women made applications for separation in Spain.
-These statistics rose to 29,500 men and 52,000 women in 1970.
-These statistics further shot up to 134,040 men and 208,430 women in 1986.
+These statistics rose to 29,500 among men and 52,000 among women in 1970.
+These divorce statistics in Europe further shot up to 134,040 men and 208,430 women in 1986, reflecting on the horror of the growing number of break ups taking place in the countries of the European Union.
+It is but obvious that these figures which reveal a growing percentage in the divorce statistics in Europe will only make someone wanting to step into his or her wedding shoes think twice before taking the ultimate plunge.
+However, the optimists still believe that there are chances that these might recede in the near future if more and more focus is placed on the ideals of the Christian faith, which believes in the individuals remaining together trying to work out their differences through peaceful means.

 |